 - 1. Satisfactory completion of a college-level course (at HC or elsewhere), a major portion of which is in the development of spreadsheet competency.
 At Houghton College BADM 220 Advanced Computer Applications meets this requirement. - 2.
-Satisfactory completion of a non-college level training course in the use of such software which requires at least 8 hours of instruction and is evidenced by a certificate or other written documentation, copies of which must be provided to HC. - 3.
-Satisfactory completion of the HC competency examination on the use of Microsoft Excel®.
-A sample exam is available for those who wish to pursue this option. - 4.
+Satisfactory completion of a non-college level training course in the use of such software which requires at least 8 hours of instruction and is evidenced by a certificate or other written documentation, copies of which must be provided to HC. - Satisfactory completion of the HC competency examination on the use of Microsoft Excel®.
+3. - 4.
 A letter on company letterhead from your employer attesting to your proficiency with Microsoft Excel® or an equivalent spreadsheet application as evaluated by the department faculty.